-According to stories, the name “Butuan” came from a warlord and chieftain named Datu Buntuan who once ruled the city.
-Others have stated that the name came from the fruit batuan which is abundant in the place.
+According to stories, the name Butuan was derived from a warlord and chieftain named Datu Buntuan who once ruled the city.
+Others say that the name comes from the fruit, batuan, which is abundant in the place.

-A highly urbanized city, Butuan City serves as the administrative, commercial and industrial hub of the Caraga Region.
-The city is also the gateway to Northern Mindanao connecting the cities of Davao, Cagayan de Oro and Surigao.
+A highly urbanized city, Butuan serves as the heart of administrative, commercial and industrial activities in the Caraga Region.
+It is the gateway to Northern Mindanao connecting the cities of Davao, Cagayan de Oro and Surigao.

 Butuan City Hall